hx2A/py5website/reference/sketch_load_shader.rst

 Description
 ===========

 Loads a shader into a ``Py5Shader`` object.
-The shader file must be loaded in the sketch's "data" directory to load correctly.
+The shader file must be loaded in the Sketch's "data" directory to load correctly.
 Shaders are compatible with the ``P2D`` and ``P3D`` renderers, but not with the default renderer.

 Alternatively, the file maybe be loaded from anywhere on the local computer using an absolute path (something that starts with / on Unix and Linux, or a drive letter on Windows), or the filename parameter can be a URL for a file found on a network.